The Sabbath Commandment

-We refrain from certain tasks, pursuits, and topics of conversation, not to win favor with God.
-We refrain from these things in order that we may spend our time and thoughts on things that will increase our understanding of God and His goodness.
-True Sabbath keeping will increase our ability to serve Him and our fellow men more successfully.
-Whatever we do must come from our faith-relationship with Jesus (Romans 14:23).
+A Christian refrains from certain tasks and topics of conversation, not to win favor with God.
+He refrains from these things in order that he may spend his time and thoughts on things that will increase his understanding of God and His goodness.
+True Sabbath keeping will increase the believer’s ability to serve Him and his fellow men more successfully.
+Whatever he does must come from his love-relationship with Jesus (Romans 14:23).

 Cessation from material pursuits shows that we have faith in God who will bless our efforts and provide for our physical needs.
-Other normal work includes housecleaning, yard maintenance …etc. This does not mean we cannot do simple acts like heating our meals and clean-up after wards…etc.
+Other normal work that should be avoided includes housecleaning, yard maintenance …etc. This does not mean we cannot do simple acts like heating our meals and clean-up after wards…etc.

-God commands His people to come together on the Sabbath day for fellowship and to hear His Word explained.
+God commands His people to come together on the Sabbath day for fellowship and worship.
 In Leviticus 23:3, God told the Israelites that Sabbath was “a day of sacred assembly.”
 Jesus (Luke 4:16) and the disciples (Acts 13:13, 14; 13:42-44; 16:13; 17:2; 18:4) had the habit of worshiping together on Sabbath.
 And Paul taught, “Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another—and all the more as you see the Day approaching” (Hebrews 10:25).

 Appreciating God’s creation in some easy and leisurely way is an inspiring activity appropriate for a Christian to do on the Sabbath.
-God manifested His love in His creation and He wants us to learn about His handy work and enjoy His creation (Psalm 19:1; Romans 1:20).
+God manifested His love in His creation and He wants His children to learn about His handy work and enjoy His creation (Psalm 19:1; Romans 1:20).

 In His service,